BMW X3 Review

 Let’s start with the good.
 The X3 is bigger in every dimension, including the price.
 Most people are happy to pay a bit extra when it brings more luxury or more up to date technology.
 However, when you have to start ticking options boxes to get the inclusions up to your standard, the price starts to skyrocket.

 The starting price is $43,645, which is around $3000 more than the previous model, and it’s definitely well stocked, but when you add in a few niceties, you can watch the dollars add up in a staggeringly quick fashion.

 While an engine that small could seem a little underdone, BMW is an expert at creating lively, low-capacity motors.
-Clearly, diesel engines aren’t in favor, so this one could be one of the last we’ll see for a while.
+Thanks to the Dieselgate fiasco, the oil-burners still aren’t being viewed positively, so it’s possible you won’t be seeing too many more from BMW.
 But with how refined this motor is, we’d like to see it keep going for a little while longer.

-Oil-burners are usually a bit clattery when idling, but this engine is the gold standard when it comes to smoothness.
+Oil-burners are usually a bit clattery when idling, but this little engine is almost gasoline-like in its refinement.
 Producing 187 hp and 295 lb-ft, the turbodiesel is able to get it from 0-62mph in just eight seconds.

 Helping match the engine’s smoothness is the lovely eight-speed automatic which also comes with paddle shifters if you want to take manual control.
 However, we’d wager that most drivers will just leave it in Drive and let the car sort out shifting.
 Considering how good this gearbox is at reading driving situations, this is definitely the best option.

 Even in stop-start conditions, the automatic engine shut-off and restart doesn’t interfere with the gearbox’s ability to get the vehicle going.
 Thank the quick spinning starter motor for that.
 In fact, this fuel saving device is usually annoying, but in the X3, we didn’t once consider switching it off.